 At one point, a physician in New York City sent Ulrich a photo of a truck pulling up to her hospital, filled with masks and face shields.
 She wrote, “So many donations coming.
 Brings tears to my eyes!”

 Then Ulrich was put in touch with 3-D printing companies in California and Wyoming.
 It was a bit of a gamechanger.
 Ulrich connected the companies with hospital procurement teams to share specs for masks and face shields and make sure the products would meet specifications.
 Then they produced the first 10,000 pieces for free, and Ulrich helped them distribute them.
 After that, the companies started working directly with hospital procurement teams, keeping prices as low as possible.
 It’s been a winning arrangement: the companies keep their workers employed, and medical workers get the equipment they desperately need at a reasonable cost.

 A Natural Connector

 Ulrich wanted to become a connector between patients and doctors.
-She worked with DC’s Sibley Hospital to create an educator position within the Department of Obstetrics to support and connect patients, nurses, lactation consultants, and physicians to improve care and outcomes.
-At the same time, she went back to formally study integrative nutrition.
+She approached DC’s Sibley Hospital first, and the hospital created a brand new position for her.
+It was an educator position within the Department of Obstetrics, designed to support and connect patients, nurses, lactation consultants, and physicians to improve care and outcomes.
+And at this same time, Ulrich went back to school to formally study integrative nutrition.

 Ulrich’s teaching goal is to give students the knowledge to go out into the world and spread the word.
 “Coming to AU, I knew many doctors and nurses have a need to learn more about nutrition, but since I’ve been here, I’ve learned that it’s so important for people in all different pockets of life to learn nutrition education.
 It belongs everywhere, not just within the healthcare field.”